bhegazy/bhegazy.github.io/content/aws-security-specialty-certificate/index.md

 Photo by <a href="https://unsplash.com/@magnetme?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Magnet.me</a> on <a href="https://unsplash.com/photos/LDcC7aCWVlo?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 </div>

 Just like you, I've been a victim of procrastination while preparing for my AWS exams.
-But, fear not!
-I've got your back yet again!
+But, Do not fear Bill is here! :laughing: I've got your back yet again!
 Let's dive in and explore some tips that can help you control procrastination and successfully achieve this certification!

 ## Say Goodbye to Social Media (Temporarily)